Curaçao — PSP / EMI Registration & MTC License (CBCS) 2026

 How Zitadelle AG Assists

-• Complete AML/CFT framework development — policies, CDD procedures, transaction monitoring, STR protocols
+• Complete AML/CFT compliance framework — policies, CDD/EDD procedures, transaction monitoring, STR protocols

-• Post-registration/licensing compliance support — ongoing CBCS reporting, AML/CFT programme maintenance, examination preparation
+• Post-registration compliance support — ongoing AML/CFT programme maintenance, CBCS reporting, examination preparation

 Frequently Asked Questions